Land recycling: Sustainable land remediation and planning

+Participants in a 2018 meeting in New York City working on sustainable development for cities.

-A push for sustainable land remediation can be seen all over the world, when looking at urban planning and can also be connected to large public health scares or changes in social norms.
+A push for sustainable land remediation can be seen all over the world when looking at urban planning and can also be connected to large public health scares or changes in social norms.
 In the UK after cholera outbreaks in the 19th century, people started to pay more attention to the way homes were being built and where they were being built.
 Now as urbanization has increased, the push is for using land which has already been partially or completely developed and transforming it into something different.
 The inclusion of garden cities, which are cities built with the intention of avoiding disrupting previously present natural ecosystems.
 An example is the Hampstead Garden Suburb which began formulating plans that focused on preservation of natural beauty in the area by avoiding the removal of plant life that was already there and working to build around it.
 This also spread to other countries in Europe with Germany building its first garden city in 1909 and Canberra in Australia where the main goal was to reestablish and maintain forest cover around the city.
 Later, Design with Nature written by Ian McHarg, influenced a lot of the sustainable development goals which were implemented all over the world.

-In the US, a city beautification movement started in the early 20th century, many cities were redeveloped as part of the movement but Chicago was the most influenced.
-As the city was being physical improved they found that there was a need for more focus on development and its social implications.
-As time went on there were also more conversations about the influence that people have on their environment with more literature about the effects of environmental degradation became more mainstream.
+In the US, a city beautification movement started in the early 20th century; many cities were redeveloped as part of the movement but Chicago was the most influenced.
+As the city was being physically improved they found that there was a need for more focus on development and its social implications.
+As time went on there were also more conversations about the influence that people have on their environment and more literature about the effects of environmental degradation became more mainstream.
 This allowed more intersectional land development goals to be implemented when looking at the different needs of people in different countries.